ropensci-archive/monkeylearn/README.md

 Check the number of remaining calls
 ===================================

-After each call to a function you can check how many calls to the API you can still make using `attr(output, "headers")$x.query.limit.remaining` and `attr(output, "headers")$x.query.limit.limit}`.
+After each call to a function you can check how many calls to the API you can still make using `attr(output, "headers")$x.query.limit.remaining` and `attr(output, "headers")$x.query.limit.limit`.
 The period after which `attr(output, "headers")$x.query.limit.remaining` depends on your subscription and is not included in the output.